kotori-y/Scopy/docs/user_guide.rst

 Promiscuous Compound Substructure Filter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The promiscuity is defined as the ability to specifically bind to different macro-molecular targets.
-These multiple interactions can include unintended targets, thus triggering adverse reactions and other safety issues. class :mod:`scopy.ScoFH.fh_filter.FHfilter` provides 4 frequently-used promiscuous compound substructure filters, such as PAINS, BMS Filter, AlphaScreen_GST_FHs and AlphaScreen_HIS_FHs.
+These multiple interactions can include unintended targets, thus triggering adverse reactions and other safety issues. class :mod:`ScoFH.fh_filter.FHfilter` provides 4 frequently-used promiscuous compound substructure filters, such as PAINS, BMS Filter, AlphaScreen_GST_FHs and AlphaScreen_HIS_FHs.

 >>> res = Filter.Check_PAINS(mol, detail=True) #Here, PAINS Filter used for screening the molecule.
 >>> res[5:8]